RedTorus/SketchtoImage/README.md

 `datal.py`: Our dataloader class.
 Used on the sketchy dataset with the capability to provide class labeling.

-`augmentor.py` Our augmentor script, used in tandeom with the [PhotoSketch](https://github.com/mtli/PhotoSketch) code, to create realistic sketch-like edgemaps.
+`augmentor.py` Our augmentor script, used in tandem with the [PhotoSketch](https://github.com/mtli/PhotoSketch) code, to create realistic sketch-like edgemaps.

 `photoketch_dataloder.py` A script for generating and loading edge maps efficiently.